 Why I’m Sharing This

 I’m not a big social media person.
-I’m introverted and a bit of a perfectionist — so putting this out there isn’t easy.
+I’m introverted and a perfectionist — so putting this out there isn’t easy.
 But I don’t want Cadenso to just live on my computer.
 I want it to help others too.
+I believe musicians deserve tools that are as serious, beautiful, and intelligent as the art they serve.
+If that sounds interesting, try the music practice app out yourself and tell me what you think.

 Thanks for being here.